rg224/crossProject/README.md

 # crossProject
-This is NLP Based Virtual Assistant.
+This is the front-end of NLP Based Virtual Assistant.